 Definition name Setting value ODBC driver name Specify an ODBC driver name that has already been registered on the system.
 Specify one of the following.
-Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string.
-"FUJITSU Enterprise Postgres Unicode Option name The following items must be set: - "DSN": Specify the data source name. - "Servername": Specify the host name for the database server. - "Port": Specify the port number for connection to the database - "Database": Specify the database name.
+The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
+Do not include the angle brackets in the string. - "FUJITSU Enterprise Postgres Unicode <fujitsuenterprisepostgresclientvers>"</fujitsuenterprisepostgresclientvers> Specify this driver name if using Unicode as the application encoding system. - "FUJITSU Enterprise Postgres ANSI Option name The following items must be set: - "DSN": Specify the data source name.
+"Servername": Specify the host name for the database server.
+"Port": Specify the port number for connection to the database "Database": Specify the database name.
 Specify the following values as required: - "UID": User ID - "Password": Password - "SSLMode": Specify to encrypt communications.
 The default is "disable".
 Refer to the SSLMode explanation in the table under step 5 of "3.2.2.1 Registering Using GUI" for information on how to configure SSLMode.
 File Name You can output process information to a file when creating a data source.
 This operand can be omitted.